Availability Calendar

-Use case: The availability calendar can be used if you want to offer your customers the possibility to select a delivery/pickup date for their subscription product when they are on your checkout page and finalising their order.
+Use case: The date picker can be used if you want to offer your customers the possibility to select a delivery/pickup date for their subscription product when they are on your checkout page and finalising their order.

-The availability calendar feature can be used to display a calendar in checkout.
+The date picker feature can be used to display a calendar in checkout.
 You can use the calendar for either a delivery or a pick up logic for the product or both.

-Settings you can you customise in the availability calendar
+Settings you can you customise in the date picker

-In order to access the availability settings go to Settings > Checkout > DELIVERY DATE > Click on the down arrow to expand the options > Enable the switch for Allow selecting delivery date.
+In order to access the date picker settings go to Settings > Checkout > DELIVERY DATE > Click on the down arrow to expand the options > Enable the switch for Allow selecting delivery date.

-Once you enable the switch the option to set up the availability calendar will be displayed.
+Once you enable the switch the option to set up the date picker will be displayed.
 Click on the down arrow to see the options.

 Given below is an explanation of the options available:

-• Days - you can choose the days of the week that are available for delivery (or pick up if you are using the availability calendar for a pick up logic).
+• Days - you can choose the days of the week that are available for delivery (or pick up if you are using the date picker for a pick up logic).
 For example, you can choose weekdays for delivery and exclude Saturday or Sunday from the available delivery days or perhaps offer only Saturdays and Sunday as delivery days.

 To select delivery days go to Settings > Availability > Default > Days > And select the desired delivery days from the dropdown menu options.